Cogges/cogges.github.io/parenting.md

 The Parenting Children Course and The Parenting Teenagers Course:

-    Dates: TBC - please contact us for more info
+    Dates: TBC - please contact the Church Office for more info